iLVL-Key/FFXI/addons/battleplan/readme.md

 This is line 3
 ```
 ### Version History
+**2.5**
+-Set the text to bold by default and added a command to change this setting.

 **2.4**
 - Added a temporary display for the BP box when using the position and font size commands when the BP box is not on screen.